Arts of Place & Oxford Centre for Life-Writing Annual Lecture: Alexandra Walsham

 ‘Writing the Generations: Time, Place, and Family Memory in Early Modern England’

-Our annual lecture, a collaboration between Arts of Place and OCLW, aims to bring together thinking about place with some of the most exciting current work in the fields of biography and life-writing.
+Our annual lecture, a collaboration between Arts of Place and OCLW, brings together thinking about place with some of the most exciting current work in the fields of biography and life-writing.
 Lives happen in places; places shape lives and have lives of their own.

-We’re delighted in 2023 to welcome one of the leading historians of our times: Alexandra Walsham, CBE, FBA, Professor of Modern History at the University of Cambridge.
+We were delighted in 2023 to welcome one of the leading historians of our times: Alexandra Walsham, CBE, FBA, Professor of Modern History at the University of Cambridge.
 Her book The Reformation of the Landscape, well-thumbed on many Arts of Place bookshelves, shaped understandings of how the landscape was perceived in early modern Britain when layers of Pagan and Catholic belief and culture were written over by waves of Protestant reform.
 Alexandra’s new book, Generations, is out this spring, and brings a wealth of evidence from local and family archives to questions of generational identity, belief, sense of time and sense of place.

 Land and Labour in Literary History